 For quite a while, the standard advice was to take 4% out of your total retirement nest egg every year to have enough money for a comfortable lifestyle in your golden years.

-The problem though is that using a 3-decade time span smoothens out the rough spots in the market.
+The problem, though, is that using a 3-decade time span smooths out the rough spots in the market.

 In other words, what if the first few years of your retirement just so happen to be during a major downswing in the market in which you have the majority of your assets allocated?
 Suddenly the 4% plus an inflation adjustment isn’t feasible.

 Start out withdrawing at 4% per year.
 After the first year, see if your investments have done well enough to let you increase the amount you withdraw to cover inflation.